DUNE/CCB-data/README.md

 Primary authors: Heidi Schellman, Mike Kirby

+Current version is now on branch CCB-Jun24

+The code for the CCB in Feb 24 is on branch CCB-Feb24 in subdirectory Numbers-2024/

 # CCB 2023/24 simulations/usage

 The code for the CCB in Dec 2023 is on branch CCB-Dec23 in subdirectory Numbers-2024/